hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 Use the following steps to restore the seed VM:

-1. Log in to the seed VM host.
+1. Log in to the seed cloud host.

 2. Create a [configuration file](#config) with all the parameters exported during the installation of the Seed VM (for example: /root/export.prop).